 Eight larger-than-life animated robots complete the line-up at the zoo, including a chameleon, a platypus, a rhinoceros, a grasshopper, a sleeping bat, a giant squid with 18-foot tentacles, a housefly with a 10-foot wingspan, and a giraffe with a neck seemingly going on forever.
 Check them out before they're all gone.

-Cut-away sections expose some of the creatures insides and are remarkably illustrated with easily recognizable machine parts as well as an assortment of some weird and wonderful gadgets.
-For instance, shock absorbers and pumps are used to demonstrate the real life movements the creatures make.
-With a little imagination, it's not hard to create these spectacular displays with all the things available to us especially with new insights to science and technology.
+Cut-away sections expose some of the insides of the creatures and are remarkably illustrated with easily recognisable machine parts as well as an assortment of some weird and wonderful gadgets.
+For instance, shock-absorbers and pumps are used to demonstrate the real life movements the creatures make.
+With a little imagination, it's not hard to create these spectacular displays with all the things available to us especially with new insights into science and technology.

 By comparing the actual size, anatomy and environment of these creatures various mechanic bits and pieces are substituted for the real thing.
 The Robot Zoo will provide you with a fascinating insight into how these animals and insects work while allowing you the freedom and fun of a hands-on approach.

-Phuket Zoo located near the southern end of Phuket island is a family friendly enclosure where kids and adults alike get to see a bunch of both land animals and sea creatures as well as a whole host of exciting shows including monkey, crocodile and elephant performances.
-Read More...
+Phuket Zoo located near the southern end of Phuket island is a family friendly enclosure where kids and adults alike get to see a bunch of both land animals and sea creatures as well as a whole host of exciting shows including a monkey, crocodile and elephant performances.
+Find Out More...

-Dusit Zoo on Rama V Road in Bangkok is a fantasy park where the whole family can view a variety of live animal and bird species, both international and domestic as well as many life size reproductions of prehistoric animals from years gone by.
-Read More...
+Dusit Zoo on Rama V Road in Bangkok is a fantasy park where the whole family can view a variety of live animal and bird species, both international and domestic as well as many life-size reproductions of prehistoric animals from years gone by.
+Find Out More...

 Sriracha Tiger Zoo is a wildlife sanctuary located near Pattaya on the east coast of Thailand.
 The zoo is home to two hundred Bengal Tigers, one hundred thousand crocodiles and a huge variety of both local and international animals and bird species.
-Read More...
+Find Out More...

 Please note that this post contains some affiliate links which means I earn a small commission at no extra cost to you if you should purchase after clicking through my blog.
 Also remember that I never promote any products or services here unless I've used and loved them myself.